 2. Vitamin B1

 Vitamin B1 deficiency also occurs regularly in overweight people.
 Vitamin B1 ensures, among other things, the burning of carbohydrates from our food, which gives us energy.
-But even if you lose weight, there is still a risk of a vitamin B1 deficiency: due to an energy-restricted diet, vitamin B1 intake is often on the low side.
+But even if you lose weight, the risk of a vitamin B1 deficiency remains: due to an energy-restricted diet, the intake of vitamin B1 is often on the low side.
 Therefore, pay attention that you lose weight in a responsible manner.
 Vitamin B1 is mainly found in pork and grain products.
 Other foods contain little of this vitamin.